 Inside my refrigerator is FOOD.
 Healthy food that so many parents would give anything to be able to feed their children.
-Almost 16,000 mama’s babies die every day from malnutrition.
-Not mine.
+Not me.
 When this food runs out, I’ll just jump in my car to get more.
 It’s ludicrous, really.
 It’s like my family hits the lottery every freaking morning.

 THIS CRAZY THING IS A WATER FAUCET.
 I pull this lever and CLEAN WATER POURS OUT EVERY TIME, DAY OR NIGHT.
-780 million people worldwide (one in nine) lack access to clean water.
 Mamas everywhere spend their entire day walking miles to and from wells just for a single bucket of this- and I have it right here at my fingertips.
 I’m almost embarrassed to say that we also have one of these in each of our two bathrooms, and one in the front yard with which to WASH OUR FEET.
 We use clean drinking water to WASH OUR FEET.
 Holy bounty.